-Results for all date and location combinations over the past three quarterly sampling events are displayed below in Figures 11 through 14.
-As shown in Figure 12, levels of chlorophyll-a were well below the NNC criteria of $20 \mu g/L$ at most sampling sites on most occasions.
+Results for all date and location combinations over the past four quarterly sampling events are displayed below in Figures 12 through 15.
+As shown in Figure 12, levels of chlorophyll-a were well below the NNC criteria of $20~\mu g/L$ at most sampling sites on most occasions.
 As shown in Table 1, the geometric means of all samples fell below the level at which impairment would be determined.
-Of the 24 sample points shown in Figure 9 (8 stations visited 3 times), two locations exceeded the NNC criteria of 20 μ g chlorophyll-a/L, in August 2021 in the Sunrise Waterway (WWWQ-2 and WWWQ-3).
+Of the 32 sample points shown in Figure 9 (8 stations visited 4 times), one location exceeded the NNC criteria of $20~\mu g$ chlorophyll-a/L, in August 2022 in the Sunrise Waterway (WWWQ-3).